Construction halted after noose discovered at Obama Presidential Center worksite; $100K reward

 A $100,000 reward has been offered by Lakeside Alliance to help find anyone responsible.

-The complex will consist of an athletic center, event center, forum with a restaurant, an auditorium, recording studio and a Chicago Public Library branch.
+The complex will consist of an athletic center, an event center, a forum with a restaurant, an auditorium, a recording studio, and a Chicago Public Library branch.

 “This shameless act of cowardice and hate is designed to get attention and divide us.
 Our priority is protecting the health and safety of our workforce.
 We have notified authorities who are investigating the incident,” the Obama Foundation said in a statement.